Bill Johnson (university president): Key moments

 The House passed Johnson's World War II Memorial Prayer Act, which would require the prayer President Franklin Roosevelt gave on D-Day to be placed on the World War II memorial.

 The House also passed Johnson's Stop the War on Coal Act, which would stop the creation of any new rules that threaten mining jobs.
 Both pieces of legislation have been sent to the Senate for consideration.
 Johnson sponsored H.R.
 4036, the Pass a Budget Now Act, which would cut legislators' pay if a budget is not passed by April 15 of each year.

-Resignation and move to Youngstown State University

-On November 16, 2023, the Board of Trustees at Youngstown State University offered Johnson the position of president of the university, which Johnson accepted.
-His appointment was met with protests over his record as an election denier, his support for Trump's so-called "Muslim ban," and his opposition to LGBT rights, as well as the lack of transparency of the hiring process.
-Johnson resigned from the House effective January 21, 2024, and assumed the presidency at Youngstown State the following day.